Percival Everett

-Percival Leonard Everett II (born December 22, 1956) is an American Pulitzer Prize-winning writer and Distinguished Professor of English at the University of Southern California.
+Percival Leonard Everett II (born December 22, 1956) is an American author and Distinguished Professor of English at the University of Southern California.
 He has described himself as "pathologically ironic" and has explored numerous genres such as western fiction, mysteries, thrillers, satire and philosophical fiction.
 His books are often satirical, aimed at exploring race and identity issues in the United States.

-Everett is best known for his novels Erasure (2001), I Am Not Sidney Poitier (2009), and The Trees (2021), which was shortlisted for the 2022 Booker Prize.
+Everett has written more than thirty works of fiction and poetry.
+He is best known for his novels Erasure (2001), I Am Not Sidney Poitier (2009), and The Trees (2021), which was shortlisted for the 2022 Booker Prize.
 His 2024 novel James, also a finalist for the Booker Prize, won the Kirkus Prize, the National Book Award for Fiction, and the Pulitzer Prize for Fiction.

 Erasure was adapted as the film American Fiction (2023), written and directed by Cord Jefferson, starring Jeffrey Wright, Sterling K. Brown, and Leslie Uggams.

 Personal life and education

 Percival L. Everett, named after his father, was born in Fort Gordon, Georgia, where his father, Percival Leonard Everett, was a sergeant in the U.S. Army.
 His mother was Dorothy (née Stinson) Everett.
 When the younger Everett was still an infant, the family moved to Columbia, South Carolina, where he lived through high school.
-He has a sister, Denise Everett, a physician in Raleigh, NC.
+He has a sister, Denise Everett, a physician in Raleigh, North Carolina.
 His father became a dentist and his parents continued to live in South Carolina.
 The younger Everett eventually moved to the American West.

 Everett earned a bachelor's degree in philosophy from the University of Miami.
 He studied a broad variety of topics, including biochemistry and mathematical logic.
 In 1982, he earned a master's degree in fiction from Brown University.

-Everett now lives in Los Angeles, California, with his wife, the novelist Danzy Senna, and their two children.
+Everett lives in Los Angeles, California, as of 2015, with his wife, the novelist Danzy Senna, and their two children.

 Everett's great-grandmother was at one point enslaved.